 When we talk about bamboo we often think of the versatile plant as a snack for pandas (or for us!), or something our friend has just installed as flooring or furniture in their new house.
 Some of us may even have lucky bamboo plants sitting in our offices – anything to boost our chances at buying that winning lotto ticket, right?

-In its natural state, bamboo fiber is naturally moisture wicking, hypoallergenic and strong as it is silky, making it the perfect material to add to bedding like sheets and pillows (see our top bamboo sheets picks).
+In its natural state, bamboo fiber is naturally moisture wicking, hypoallergenic and strong as it is silky, making bamboo the perfect material to add to sheets, pillows, and other bedding.

 We’ve put together a comprehensive guide to just how the bamboo plant becomes a textile and what parts of the manufacturing process you need to focus on when deciding if the bedding is right for you.